-Previously known as the JX35, Infiniti has rechristened its three-row premium crossover the QX60 for the latest model year as part of a new, brand-wide nomenclature system.
+Previously known as the JX35, Infiniti has rechristened its three-row premium crossover QX60 as part of a new, brand-wide nomenclature system.

 Despite the name change, the crossover remains a commodious, luxury-packed people mover.
 Though lacking in driving excitement, it does feature myriad available tech, entertainment and safety features along with a comfortable cabin.